AiminLi-Hi/allerton25-winer-fusion/README.md

 ## Abstract

 In distributed sensor networks, sensors often observe a dynamic process within overlapping regions.
 Due to random delays, these correlated observations arrive at the fusion center asynchronously.
-This project addresses the joint design of sampling, scheduling, and estimation policies for monitoring a correlated Wiener process.
+This paper addresses the joint design of sampling, scheduling, and estimation policies for monitoring a correlated Wiener process.

 We establish a **separation principle** and identify the joint optimal policy: